srinathLN7/cdp/README.md

 * Incase, `C` does not respond after `G` makes the guess, `G` can unlock the entire reward anytime after the prove deadline.

+## Code

+A brief description of how the source code of `ada-guess` can be found [here](https://github.com/srinathLN7/cdp/tree/main/src)

 ## Run

 Open `nix-shell` from the `plutus-apps`  directory and use `Week07` from the `plutus-pioneer-program`.